 The Atriva Approach

-Atriva Therapeutics pursues a new approach
+Atriva Therapeutics pursues a novel and unique approach

 Figure: Antiviral activity of zapnometinib: intracellular MEK inhibition.